-If you currently have a condition like irritable bowel syndrome, diarrhea or bloating, chamomile can help.
+If you currently have a condition like irritable bowel syndrome, diarrhea, or bloating, chamomile can help.
 Chamomile is naturally anti-inflammatory, which can help gut issues.
-It’s also effective for stomach ulcers, spasms and other kinds of cramp too.
+It’s also effective for stomach ulcers, spasms, and other kinds of cramps, too.

 How Long Does It Take for Chamomile Tea to Work?

 Chamomile tea doesn’t take long to work at all.
 As soon as you take a sip, your body starts to absorb it through the gums and lining of the mouth.
 Immediately once consumed, it begins to take effect.
 However, the effects strengthen over the course of around half an hour.
 It depends on many parameters: